-To know the skills of people with DM2 for self-care, a scale containing 27 items was developed and validated, assessing physical abilities (vision, touch, dexterity and manual ability), mental abilities (reading, attention, memory, discrimination and classification of knowledge within certain situations, judgment of certain situations and conceptualization of a system of actions to act in certain situations) and motivational and emotional capacities[31,32].
-This scale of identification of the competence of the person with DM2 for self-care (ECDAC) allows a qualitative and quantitative evaluation of the capacities of people with T2DM for the exercise of the self-care actions necessary for the maintenance of health[33].
-The deficiencies in the physical, mental and motivational capacities pointed out by the ladder provide subsidies for the planning and implementation of intervention methods based on the person-centered approach, favoring a global and individualized assistance practice.
+To know the skills of people with DM2 for self-care, a scale containing 27 items was developed and validated, assessing physical abilities (vision, touch, dexterity, and manual ability), mental abilities (reading, attention, memory, discrimination and classification of knowledge within certain situations, judgment of certain situations, and conceptualization of a system of actions to act in certain situations), and motivational and emotional capacities[31,32].
+This scale of identification of the competence of the person with DM2 for self-care (ECDAC) allows a qualitative and quantitative evaluation of the capacities of people with DM2 for the exercise of the self-care actions necessary for the maintenance of health[33].
+The deficiencies in the physical, mental, and motivational capacities pointed out by the ladder provide subsidies for the planning and implementation of intervention methods based on the person-centered approach, favoring a global and individualized assistance practice.

 ABILITIES OF HEALTH PROFESSIONALS NECESSARY FOR SELF-CARE AND SELF-CONTROL

-The complexity involved in self-care and self-management of people with DM2 requires an approach of interdisciplinary care with family health strategy professionals and family health support nucleus open to dialogue, with the ability to communicate, employing person-centered care, valuing the objective and subjective aspects.
-In this sense, it is recommended that these professionals overcome the biomedical paradigm of being the experts responsible for curing diseases and help people achieve health and normality[34], through a systemic and comprehensive view of the individual, family and community in the promotion, specific protection, rehabilitation and care, working with creativity and critical thinking[35].
+The complexity involved in self-care and self-management of people with DM2 requires an approach of interdisciplinary care with family health strategy professionals and family health support nucleus open to dialogue, with the ability to communicate, employing person-centered care and valuing the objective and subjective aspects.
+In this sense, it is recommended that these professionals overcome the biomedical paradigm of being the experts responsible for curing diseases and help people achieve health and normality[34], through a systemic and comprehensive view of the individual, family, and community in the promotion, specific protection, rehabilitation, and care, working with creativity and critical thinking[35].

 Within this context, Torres et al[36] developed a training program for primary health care professionals for DM2 education.
-The competency role required by people with DM2 to conduct the treatment developed by Cyrino[4] was adapted and applied, including questions related to pathophysiology, nutrition, physical exercise and insulin therapy, to assess the knowledge of the professionals of basic health units concerning self-care.
+The competency role required by people with DM2 to conduct the treatment developed by Cyrino[4] was adapted and applied, including questions related to pathophysiology, nutrition, physical exercise, and insulin therapy, to assess the knowledge of the professionals of basic health units concerning self-care.
 The difficulties identified by the professionals pointed out the need for continuing education and supported the planning and development of the educational program in DM2.
 For the professionals' training, the work workshops modality was used to motivate the exchange of experiences and knowledge and reflection on the obstacles they experienced in their daily lives when caring for people with DM2.

-In order to overcome these obstacles, primary health care professionals should value the individual's own experience, his subjectivity and his conceptions of illness[17,37], as well as his beliefs[38,39].
-By living the disease in their everyday experience, the subject mobilizes knowledge and attributes meanings to master specific problematic situations, developing the skills, i.e, attitudes and practices related to self-care and self-control in DM2[4].
+In order to overcome these obstacles, primary health care professionals should value the individual's own experience, his subjectivity, his conceptions of illness[17,37], as well as his beliefs[38,39].
+By living the disease in their everyday experience, the subject mobilizes knowledge and attributes meanings to master specific problematic situations, developing the skills (i.e. attitudes and practices related to self-care and self-control in DM2)[4].

-Thus, in practicing the person-centered approach, health professionals should have the ability to distinguish the disease from the experience of the disease, so that they find methods of health promotion and preventive care more appropriate to the world of the person, varying according to the person, the moment and the question of health care.
+Thus, in practicing the person-centered approach, health professionals should have the ability to distinguish the disease from the experience of the disease, so that they find methods of health promotion and preventive care more appropriate to the world of the person, varying according to the person, the moment, and the question of health care.
 The use of qualitative methodologies provides an in-depth understanding of the broad context of understanding the subjective issues of the person being treated[40].

 After this stage, health professionals and the person in care should work together on a joint problem management plan to define goals, care priorities, and care roles[40].
-To apply problem solving requires the ability to recognize the problem, ability to generate alternative solutions and insight to select an appropriate option[41].
+To apply problem solving requires the ability to recognize the problem, ability to generate alternative solutions, and insight to select an appropriate option[41].